| | | |

 The name “Hasselback” comes from the restaurant’s name and has since become associated with this popular and visually appealing way of preparing potatoes.
 The technique has gained popularity worldwide and remains a beloved and delicious way to enjoy potatoes.

-Simple Ingredients for Air Fryer Hasselback Potatoes
+Air Fryer Hasselback Potatoes Ingredients

-Potatoes | I used Yukon gold potatoes as they are more buttery, but use Russet, red potatoes, or even sweet potatoes.
-Peeling is a personal choice, I leave mine unpeeled.
+- Potatoes—I used Yukon gold potatoes because they are more buttery, but you can use Russet, red, or even sweet potatoes.
+Peeling is a personal choice; I leave mine unpeeled.

-Spices | Season the Hasselback potatoes to taste with a bit of smoked paprikakosher salt and ground black pepper.
+- Spices – Season the Hasselback potatoes to taste with a bit of smoked paprika, kosher salt and ground black pepper.

-Butter | Mix butter with fresh herbs and garlic for the ultimate buttery potato!
+- Butter – Mix butter with fresh herbs and garlic for the ultimate buttery potato!

-Fresh herbs | Use fresh herbs for the best flavor; chopped finely – parsley, thyme, and rosemary.
-If preferred, substitute with dried herbs.
+- Fresh herbs – Use fresh herbs, chopped finely, for the best flavor: parsley, thyme, and rosemary.
+If preferred, substitute dried herbs.

-Garlic | Fresh minced garlic gives the most flavor!
+- Garlic – Fresh minced garlic gives the most flavor!
 If necessary, use garlic powder.

-Cheese | Sprinkle the tops with freshly grated or shredded sharp cheddar cheese.
+- Cheese -Sprinkle the tops with freshly grated or shredded sharp cheddar cheese.

-Bacon | Finally, add cooked and chopped bacon pieces, or make it a little easier with pre-packaged bacon bits.
+- Bacon – Finally, add cooked and chopped bacon pieces, or make it a little easier with pre-packaged bacon bits.

-Garnish | Garnish with chopped green onions or chives for a pop of color.
-Then add a dollop of sour cream for the perfect potato topping!
+- Garnish – For a pop of color, Garnish with chopped green onions or chives.
+Then, add a dollop of sour cream for the perfect potato topping!

 How to Make Air Fryer Hasselback Potatoes